nandhini-ganesan/node-application/README.md

   * RESTful services
   * Necessity of middlewares
   * Database integration using MongoDB
-  * Authentication and authorization using frameworks
+  * Authentication and authorization using webtokens
   * JSON documents
   * Handling exceptions
   * Testing